Contemporary palace in the Chiado, where the 1,200 m² spa rivals the view over the Tagus.

 Who we recommend it to

 We recommend the Chiado Hotel to thirty-something and forty-something couples seeking urban wellbeing, extended weekends with spa mornings and Bairro Alto shopping afternoons.
 Business travellers appreciate the free parking and airport shuttle, rare in the historic centre.
-Families find their place thanks to spacious rooms, but the atmosphere remains resolutely adult, intimate, conducive to romantic getaways.
+Families find their place thanks to spacious rooms, but the atmosphere remains resolutely adult, intimate, conducive to romantic escapes.

 The building